ranjeetxsingh/bugBeatles/python_pong_game/README.md

 # Python Pong Game Documentation

 ## Introduction
 This Python code implements a simple pong game using the Turtle graphics library.
-It involves two paddles and a ball, with players controlling the paddles to bounce the bacll back and forth.
+It involves two paddles and a ball, with players controlling the paddles to bounce the ball back and forth.
 The objective is to score points by hitting the ball past the opponent's paddle.

 *Participants will focus on understanding, testing, and potentially identifying any issues or improvements within the implementation of different classes.*